MPF config file reference: the FAST Pinball audio interface¶

 So a volume of "0" will set the hardware level of the main amp to 0, and the sub to 0.
 A volume of 3 will be the 4th item of each list which would set the hardware volume of the main amp to 9 and the sub to 6.

-This setting controls the audio level of the headphones jack.
-The default is headphones, which means the headphones jack is being used for headphones.
-You can also set this to line to make the headphones jack a line-level output.
+to make the headphones jack a line-level output.
 (Even if you have a headphone jack on the front of your machine, you might choose to expose this setting in the service menu so people could plug this into a streaming or video rig to capture perfect audio from your machine.)

-This setting controls whether the speakers (main+sub) are muted when the headphones are plugged in.
-The default is true.
-If you set it to false, then when you plug in headphones, the main and sub speakers will continue to play.
+, then when you plug in headphones, the main and sub speakers will continue to play.
 (The speakers will fade down and the headphones rise up over a few seconds of cross fading.)

 Note that the FAST Audio Interface uses impedance sensing to detect when headphones are plugged in, so even though you'll need to use a headphone extension cable running to the front of your machine for the headphones, you can still use these settings to control what happens when they're plugged in.

-If your headphones_level is set to line, then this setting is ignored.
+, then this setting is ignored.

 Also MPF is able to detect when headphones are plugged in, so if you want to customize the exact behavior of what happens, you can.

-pulse_time settings:
+pulse_time settings:¶

 The FAST Audio Interface has control pins which you can use to control the power or reset lines of your computer running MPF, and to control the menu button settings on an LCD screen.)